shoplic-kr/continy-template/README.md

-# wp-template
+# WP Template

-Simple template function for WordPress plugins and themes
+Simple template function for WordPress plugins and themes.